cdapio/cdap/cdap-docs/developer-guide/source/api.rst

   GET <base-url>/system/services/<service-name>/status

-The status of these CDAP System Servcies can be checked:
+The status of these CDAP System Services can be checked:

 .. list-table::
    :header-rows: 1